whitecube/lingua/README.md

 echo $language->toW3C(); // "fr" in this case but could be "fr-BE" if country code was specified

 /*
     ...
-PHP method is to come.
+PHP method coming soon.
 */
 ```

 #### Default formatting

 Lingua instances can be automatically transformed to strings without calling any formatting method.

 The **default format** is set to `w3c`, this means you can use Lingua instances as strings and the `toW3C()` method will be called out of the box.